Toetje585/dev-docker-android/README.md

 Generally speaking, you'd be using this image to develop and build Android code sourced from git repos.

-Ideally, you would want to establish docker `host:container` mounts to store your Android source and build output.
-This is to also ensure that you do not lose any of your Android code/build artifacts when pruning your docker images/containers.
+Ideally, you would want to establish docker `host:container` mounts to store your Android source and build output components.
+The mount is to also ensure that you do not lose any of your Android code/build artifacts, in cases such as pruning your docker images/containers.

 ## Create Host Dev Directory

-Create a directory on your host OS.
-At a high level, and for the purposes of an example, if I was going to start work on an Android Nougat AOSP build, I would create a directory on the host and call it `nougat`:
+Create a directory on your **host** OS where you plan on to store your Android project components (<HOST Parent path>).
+At a high level, and for the purposes of an example, if I was going to start work on an a *LineageOS 15* build, I would create a directory on the host specific to my *Lineage15*:

 ```
-mkdir <parent path>/nougat
+mkdir <HOST Parent path>/Lineage15
 ```

 ## Run the Docker Image with Mounts

-Assuming you've created your *host path* as `<parent path>/nougat` , run the image as follows to map this host folder to docker the container's internal location being `/root/nougat`:
+Continuing from the example above, if I've created my **host** project directory as `<HOST Parent path>/Lineage15` , and want to work/access this path from within the **container** at `/root/Lineage15` then I would run the following:

 ```
-sudo docker run -it --rm -v <parent path>/nougat/:/root/nougat/ android-dev
+sudo docker run -it --rm -v <HOST Parent path>/Lineage15:\
+/root/Lineage15 android-dev
 ```

-You can now use the docker container and specify `/root/nougat` as the `TOP LEVEL` directory for your Android  components.
+Your build components are now accessible from the host at : `<HOST Parent path>/Lineage15` and from within the container at : `/root/Lineage15`.